Das Leo Baeck Institut hält die Geschichte und Kultur des deutschsprachigen Judentums lebendig.

 Unterstützen Sie unsere Arbeit mit einer finanziellen oder einer Materialspende.

-DigiBaeck is your gateway to LBI's digital collections, a growing treasury of artifacts that document the rich heritage of German-speaking Jewry in the modern era.
-DigiBaeck provides instant access to materials ranging from rare 16th century renaissance books to memoirs that document the experience of German-Jewish émigrés across the world in the 20th century.
+DigiBaeck is LBI's digital collections, a growing treasury of artifacts that document the rich heritage of German-speaking Jewry in the modern era.
+DigiBaeck provides instant access to materials ranging from rare 16th-century Renaissance books to memoirs that document the experience of German-Jewish émigrés across the world in the 20th century.

 DigiBaeck represents a significant subset of LBI collections.
 A DigiBaeck search will only return results for objects and collections that have been digitized, but this includes nearly all the unique and rare materials in LBI collections.
 These include the following: